-A potential performance optimisation is that instead of having R individual buffers to receive halo data, we have a single buffer to which all in-flight messages are sent.
-This introduces a deliberate race condition in that as data is read out of the buffer into the u array, other messages do may be arriving simultaneously, depending on the operation of the MPI library.
+While similar in spirit to the async algorithm, here we introduce a performance optimisation in that instead of having R individual buffers to receive halo data, we use a single buffer to which all in-flight messages are sent, with the aim of reducing the memory footprint of the buffers and hence improve cache performance of the halo swap operation, and allowing access to the most recently received data (even if the message has only partially arrived).
+This is a deliberate race condition because as data is read out of the buffer into the u array, other messages may be arriving simultaneously, depending on the operation of the MPI library.
 In this case, assuming atomic access to individual data elements (in this case double-precision floats), we are no longer guaranteed that we have a consistent set of halo data from some iteration in the past, but in general will have some combination of data from several iterations.
 It is hoped that this reduces the amount of memory overhead (and cache space) needed for multiple buffers, without harming convergence in practice.
-If access to individual elements is not atomic (e.g. in the case of complex numbers - a pair of floats or more complex data structures), such a scheme would not be appropriate as we might read an element which is incorrect, composed of partial data from multiple iterations.
+If access to individual elements is not atomic (e.g. in the case of complex numbers - a pair of floats - or more complex data structures), such a scheme would not be appropriate as we might read an element which is incorrect, composed of partial data from multiple iterations.